-- Glass mason jar (for infusing the chamomile oil)
+- Glass mason jar (for infusing the oil)

 - 8-ounce glass bottle with lid

-- Start by infusing the chamomile oil.
-For the slow extraction method, combine dried chamomile flowers with 1 cup almond oil in a glass mason jar.
-Screw on the lid and set aside to steep for 3–4 weeks, then strain out the chamomile.
-To save time, combine the chamomile and almond oil in a small sauce pan.
-Heat over low heat for 5 to 10 minutes, then turn off the heat and let the chamomile infuse in the oil for an hour.
-Strain out the chamomile.
+- If you are using the dried chamomile flowers, start by infusing the oil.
+For the slow extraction method, combine dried flowers with 1 cup of almond oil in a glass mason jar.
+Replace the lid and set aside to steep for 3–4 weeks, then strain out the chamomile.
+To save time, combine the chamomile flowers and almond oil in a small saucepan.
+Warm over low heat for 5 to 10 minutes, then turn off the heat and let the chamomile infuse in the oil for an hour.

-- Using a funnel, pour the almond oil into a glass bottle.
-Add the coconut oil and essential oils (if using chamomile essential oil, add it now).
+- Add the coconut oil and essential oils (if using chamomile essential oil, add it now).
 Feel free to add more chamomile blossoms or other dried herbs if you like.

 - Screw the lid on well and shake to combine.